kentcdodds/asts-workshop/README.md

 - [Kent C. Dodds][twitter-kentcdodds] at [Frontend Masters][fem] (in April 2017)

+## Changes

+The community and tools move fast.
+Here's a list of changes since I first gave this workshop:

+- [babel-plugin-tester][tester] was released and is a fantastic way to test your plugins

 ## Contributors

 Thanks goes to these wonderful people ([emoji key](https://github.com/kentcdodds/all-contributors#emoji-key)):